e-gov/GOVSSO/TechnicalSpecification.md

 GOVSSO server will respond with a HTTP 302 Found message to redirect user agent back to client application URL.

 The user agent is redirected to the `redirect_uri` included in the authentication request sent by the client application.
-In the redirect request, an authorization code (`code` URL parameter) is appended to the `redirect_uri` by GOVSSO, based on which the client application will (by a separate request) request from GOVSSO the personal identification code, name, and other attributes of the authenticated person.
+In the redirect request, an authorization code (`code` parameter) is appended to the `redirect_uri` by GOVSSO.
+Using the received code the client application can then request ID Token from GOVSSO.
 Technically, a HTTP status code `302 Found` redirect request is used for redirecting.

 The state value will also be returned to the client application, making it possible to perform CSRF validation on client application side.